-A new subpart (6) was added to subparagraph (e) and a new subparagraph (f) was added after consideration of comments that noted the potential exclusion of certain categories from the scope of this section in the proposed interpretive regulations.
+A new subpart (6) was added to subparagraph (e) and a new

+subparagraph (f) was added after consideration of comments that noted the potential exclusion of certain categories from the scope of this section in the proposed interpretive regulations.

 This section is intended to be used by the Review Board to obtain access to a wide variety of materials, classified and unclassified, which may not fall into the definition of "assassination record" but which will lead to the identification of assassination records.
 Some comments expressed concern as to this section's broad scope.
 The Review Board has added language in the final interpretive regulations to clarify that the purpose of this section is to identify, evaluate or interpret assassination records, including assassination records that may not initially have been identified by an agency.
 The Review Board also has added language to indicate that it intends to implement this section through requests made in writing.
 These written requests will be signed by the Review Board's executive director.
-The Review Board contemplates that in implementing this section its staff will work closely with entities to whom such requests are addressed to promote the JFK Act's effective and efficient implementation.
+The Review Board contemplates that in implementing this section its staff will work closely with entities to whom such requests are addressed to promote the ARCA's effective and efficient implementation.

-1400.3 Sources of assassination records and additional records and information than those already identified in the previous subparagraphs.
+1400.3 Sources of assassination records and additional records and information

+A new subparagraph (new subparagraph (g)) was added after consideration of comments noting the potential exclusion of records created by individuals or corporations or obtained from sources other than those already identified in the previous subparagraphs.
 Other comments suggesting the inclusion of additional specific sources were considered but not included in the final version because they were determined to replicate language already in this section.